pdf-association/arlington-pdf-model/README.md

 - string-byte
 - string-text

 A single key in a dictionary can often be of different types.
 A common example is when a key is either a dictionary or an array of dictionaries.
-In this case **Type** would be defined as "array;dictionary".
+In this case **Type** would be defined as `array;dictionary`.
 Types are always stored in alphabetical order in the 2nd column using SEMI-COLON (`;`) separators.

 These Linux commands lists all combinations of "Types" used in PDF:

 ```
 cut -f 2 *.tsv | sort | uniq
 cut -f 2 *.tsv | sed -e 's/;/\n/g' | sort | uniq